 Though people have tried myth-busting the idea of a penalty associated with duplicate content, blatantly using content that has been copied and pasted from somewhere else still steers your website away from being optimized.
-There are exceptions to the rules associated with penalties and optimization when it comes to using duplicate content, such as in situations where:
+There are exceptions to the rules associated with penalties and optimization when it comes to using duplicate content or syndication of content, such as in situations where:

 - You’re “duplicating” content on LinkedIn or Medium

 - You designate a canonical tag for the original source/master page

 - You syndicate content on other websites with a canonical and/or meta noindex tag

 - Product pages